Smirk3/cards-ehi-trn-simuliator/README.md

-Application is used to simulate card authorization messages of GPS provider (https://globalprocessing.net/) like GPS External Host Interface (EHI) do.
+WEB Application is used to simulate card authorization messages of GPS provider (https://globalprocessing.net/) like GPS External Host Interface (EHI) do.

 External Host Interface (EHI) is a real-time transactional data feed that enables you to implement bespoke decision-making logic and your own authorization rules.